 Common and preferred stock funds: The plans' common and preferred stock funds primarily consist of investments in listed U.S. and international company stock.
 The stock investments are valued using quoted prices from the various public markets.
 Most equity securities trade on formal exchanges, both domestic and foreign (e.g. NYSE, NASDAQ, LSE), and can be accurately described as active markets.
-The observable valuation inputs are unadjusted quoted prices that represent active market trades and are classified as Level 1.
+The observable valuation inputs are unadjusted quoted prices that represent active market trades and are classified as Level 1 or Level 2.

-Fixed income funds: Fixed income funds consist of investments in U.S. and foreign corporate credit, U.S. and foreign government issues (including agencies and mortgages), U.S. Treasuries, U.S. state and municipal securities and asset backed securities.
+Fixed income funds: Fixed income funds consist of investments in U.S. and foreign corporate credit, U.S. and foreign government issues (including agencies and mortgages), U.S. Treasuries, U.S. state and municipal securities and asset-backed securities.
 These investments are generally priced by institutional bids, which reflect estimated values based on underlying model frameworks at various dealers and vendors, or are formally listed on exchanges, where dealers exchange bid and ask offers to arrive at most executed transaction prices.
-These investments are classified as Level 2.
+These investments are classified as Level 1 or Level 2.

 Real estate investments: The plan invests in U.S. real estate through indirect ownership entities, which are structured as limited partnerships or private real estate investment trusts (REITs).
-Real estate investments are generally illiquid long-term assets valued in large part using inputs not readily observable in the public markets.
-All real estate investments are classified as Level 3.
+These real estate investments are classified as Level 1 or Level 2.